flutter/plugins/packages/local_auth/README.md

 var localAuth = new LocalAuthentication();
 List<Biometric> options = await localAuth.getBiometricOptions();
 if (options.contains(Biometric.face)) {
-    // Facial recognition is supported
+    // Facial recognition is supported (iOS only)
 } else if (option.contains(Biometric.fingerprint)) {
     // Fingerprint is supported
 } else {
     // No known biometric is supported.
 }
 ```

+At this time, Android only supports returning 'Biometric.fingerprint'.

 ### Exceptions